RSS-Bridge/rss-bridge/README.md

 Find more information on the [Wiki](https://github.com/RSS-Bridge/rss-bridge/wiki/Whitelisting)

-**Notice**: By default RSS-Bridge will only show a small subset of bridges.
+**Notice**: By default, RSS-Bridge will only show a small subset of bridges.
 Make sure to read up on [whitelisting](https://github.com/RSS-Bridge/rss-bridge/wiki/Whitelisting) to unlock the full potential of RSS-Bridge!

 Deploy
 ===